 Ermou Street

 Athens’ busiest pedestrian street is the city’s most well known shopping hub, aside from the Monastiraki flea market.
-A mix of high-street fashion brands and Greek stores and cafes draw in the crowds, and towards Monastiraki, a sunken Byzantine church and crumbling neoclassical buildings remind you of the city’s layered past.
-Make sure to step into Kapnikarea, a tiny 11th-century church stubbornly standing in the middle of the chaos, as if holding its ground against time itself, to find a moment of silence as you light a candle.
+A mix of high-street fashion brands and Greek stores and cafes draw in the crowds, and towards Monastiraki, and crumbling neoclassical buildings remind you of the city’s layered past.
+Make sure to step into the saunken Byzantine church of Kapnikarea, a tiny 11th-century church stubbornly standing in the middle of the chaos, as if holding its ground against time itself, to find a moment of silence as you light a candle.

 Behind the government buildings and political commotion, Zappeion Hall and the National Garden offer a serene retreat.
 Once used for Olympic events, Zappeion is a masterpiece of classical architecture, while the garden, originally commissioned by Queen Amalia of Greece, is a maze of hidden statues, ponds that swans and ducks swim in, refreshingly shaded walkways, goats, and the occasional peacock strutting like it owns the place.
 This is where a lot of Athenians’ childhood memories of days out with their grandparents were created, and thankfully the place has hardly changed over the decades, remaining an old fashioned and tranquil escape just steps from all the action on Constitution Square.